 The Fishing Industry

 Lake Ontario is home to a multi-billion dollar fishing industry both in the United States and Canada.
 It’s made up of rereational fishermen, commercial netters, and charter boats.
 People come from all over the world for Lake Ontario fishing.
 As a matter of fact, commercially harvested fish such as yellow perch are processed and sold in the United States and Europe as well.
 Accordingly, Ports and marinas based on the Lake cater to both charters and rec boats along the southern shore in both the US and Canada.
 There are marinas on the Canadian north shore as well, most notably, Bluffers Park in Scarboroug.

 Taking Care Of Lake Ontario

-So who takes care of this Great Lake?
+Who takes care of this Great Lake?
 Being such an enormous body of water surounded by two countries, who does this!
 The first US-Canadian agreement to do so originated in 1972.
-Its primary focus was stopping pollution of the Lake, specifically a reduction in the amount of phospherous entering the Lake.
+Its primary focus was to stop pollution of the Lake, specifically a reduction in the amount of phospherous entering the Lake.
 The EPA has many different programs and strategies geared towards the betterment of Lake Ontario.
 These include eliminating pollutant sources along with clean up and restoration.
 The EPA is involved Internationally with Canada in managing this enormous resource.
 For more information contact the EPA or Ontario’s Great Lake Strategy.
 The New York state DEC in conjunction with Federal Fish and Wildlife is responsible for probagating and stocking trout and salmon into Lake Ontario.